adamrmoss/edu-basic/docs/edu-basic-language.md

 #### READ Statement (Binary)

 The `READ` statement reads binary data from a file based on the variable's type.
+It can read into scalar variables or arrays.

 **Syntax:**
 ```
 READ variable FROM fileHandle%
+READ array[] FROM fileHandle%
 ```

 **Rules:**